 - a) Identification of intragroup assets that meet all the conditions referred to in Article 5(1)(a) of the DR in its financial statements (accounting value); - b) Verification if they correspond well to an intragroup liability for each of their counterparts.
-If not, they cannot be deducted; - c) If the intragroup asset does not arise from a derivative, verification at which value it is booked as a liability by the group counterpart (see 'Eligible intragroup liabilities not arising from derivative contracts') In case of mismatch, the value booked by the group counterpart as a liability prevails. - d) If the intragroup asset arises from a derivative, application of the leverage ratio methodology5, and verification if it matches the leverage value after floor calculated by the group counterpart (see 1(a) in this document).
+If not, they cannot be deducted; - c) If the intragroup asset does not arise from a derivative, verification of the liability value booked in the financial statements of the group counterpart (see 'Eligible intragroup liabilities not arising from derivative contracts').
+In case of mismatch, the value booked by the group counterpart as a liability prevails. - d) If the intragroup asset arises from a derivative, application of the leverage ratio methodology5, and verification if it matches the leverage value after floor calculated by the group counterpart (see 1(a) in this document).
 In case of mismatch, the value calculated by the group counterpart as a liability prevails. - e) Eligible intragroup asset amounts in (c) and (d) are added up in order to obtain the total eligible intragroup asset amount (e). - f) The latter amount (e) is divided by two (only half of the total eligible intragroup asset amount (e) can be deducted by each group entity from its total liabilities after derivative adjustment).